MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/analytics/installation/index.md

 For more information about administering WebSphere Application Server Liberty, see the [Administering Liberty from the command line](http://ibm.biz/knowctr#SSAW57_8.5.5/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/twlp_admin_script.html) topic in the WebSphere Application Server product documentation.

 ## Installing MobileFirst Analytics on Tomcat
 Ensure that you already have the MobileFirst Analytics WAR files.
 For more information on the installation artifacts, see [Installing MobileFirst Server to an application server](../appserver).
 The **analytics-ui.war** and **analytics-service.war** files are found in the **<mf_server_install_dir>\analytics** folder.
 For more information about how to download and install Tomcat, see [Apache Tomcat](http://tomcat.apache.org/).
-Ensure that you download the version that supports Java™ 7 or higher.
+Ensure that you download the version that supports Java 7 or higher.
 For more information about which version of Tomcat supports Java 7, see [Apache Tomcat Versions](http://tomcat.apache.org/whichversion.html).

 1. Add **analytics-service.war** and the **analytics-ui.war** files to the Tomcat **webapps** folder.
 2. Uncomment the following section in the **conf/server.xml** file, which is present, but commented out, in a freshly downloaded Tomcat archive.